Impact Boundary Core

 Impact Boundary Core admission pipelineAgent intent moves through five controlled admission layers.
 Admitted work can leave the Core, while the direct impact path is blocked.Agent IntentRequested action1Ingress Guard2Intent Validation3State Binding4Policy Decision5AdmissionOutcomeAdmitted Work OrderImpact may leaveStructured intentDirect impact path blocked

-State and policy binding
+State binding

-Admission before materialization
+Admission

 Adapter Host